inUtil-info/node-red-contrib-whin/README.md

   1. Token - Number pair invalid.
 This means, very likely, that you did a mistake on your number / token values on the config node
   2. Token do not exist: You either did not complete the sign-up step, or your token has expired (due to 30 days of inactivity)

+## Known bugs:
+Occasionally, whin-receive and whin-confirm do not start capturing messages unless a 'deploy' is executed even if there are no changes. whin-receive may show the listening status and yet messages may not arrive until a flow redeploy is executed

 ## Terms of use:
 The service is free, you do not need to register, and we do not gather any Personal Info.
 We understand that the user sending the sign-up message wishes to use the service.
 The service is just sending whatsapp messages to the number that orginated the request.
 We do not share the numbers using the service with anyone, nor we send messages to our users.
-There is an hourly rate limit set to 100 messages per user.
-The limit can and will be raised in the future, when the testing period ends.
+For now, there is an hourly rate limit set to 100 messages per user.
 If you wish to stop using the service, you just want to stop using the node and your token will be deleted after 30 days.